badenster96/CSCI191T-Game-Project/readme.txt

 	Sounds:
-		Created modified sounds functions that plays from a list of random sounds, to make each action, like player hit, enemy hit, enemy death, menu sounds, ect. feel more dynamic
+		Created modified sounds functions that plays from a list of random sounds, to make each action, like player hit, enemy hit, enemy death, menu sounds, ect. feel more dynamic Danial Remmington
+	Subsystems:
+		Helped integrate the scenemanager, and helped integrate the Menu code

 All of the assets used are either my own, or have been purchased with free use copyright GitHub Source Code Dir: https://github.com/badenster96/CSCI191T-Game-Project.git